Medical expert of the article

 - Timely treatment of any diseases, especially seasonal colds.

-Also, possible contacts with infected mycoplasma infection should be eliminated.
-If you follow preventive measures and promptly seek medical help, the risk of developing a severe form of the disease is minimal.
+It is also necessary to eliminate possible contacts with those infected with mycoplasma infection.
+If preventive measures are followed and timely medical care is sought, the risk of developing a severe form of the disease is minimal.

 Forecast

-With atypical pneumonia, the prognosis of the disease depends on such factors:
+In case of atypical pneumonia, the prognosis of the disease depends on the following factors:

 - Age of the patient.